 The title line was given to me by my friend Martin in 2009 while I was studying wildlife filmmaking in South Africa.
 It has touched me so much that I keep using it and giving it to others.
 I said the same line to the HR head when I left my job at the animation … Continue reading There’s Always A Time To Lead And A Time To Leave

-No. There are several reasons for this.
+No. Buddhism doesn't believe in God.
+There are several reasons for this.
 The Buddha, like modern sociologists and psychologists, believed that religious ideas and especially the god-idea have their origin in fear.
 Gripped by fear men go to the sacred mountains, sacred groves, sacred trees, and shrines.
-Primitive humans found themselves in a dangerous and hostile world, the fear of wild … Continue reading Do Buddhist Believe In God?
+Selfish Reasons Primitive humans found themselves in a dangerous … Continue reading Does Buddhism Believe In God?

 Recently, I got an opportunity to guide a bright student at our community learning center in Mumbai.
 A lot of school students get mentored here for various subjects.
 There was this particular girl who was quite confused on choosing her study field in college.
 She got 90+ marks in science and mathematics, and everyone is … Continue reading Good Marks In A Subject Doesn’t Mean An Interest In It